 Although property and contents repossession through bailiff enforcement action has been put on hold for now, these measures are due to be lifted in the coming months.
 The longer it takes to restart the economy, the greater the financial impact.

 The survey also identified that those facing the greatest health risk from COVID-19 were three times more likely to have missed paying a recent bill.
-This figure also remains the same for those in uncertain work conditions, for example agency employees and those on a zero-hour contract.
+This figure also remains the same for those in uncertain work conditions, for example, agency employees, those on a zero-hour contract and the self-employed including for example private hire taxi drivers.

 Citizens Advice wants the government to speed up the abolition of no-fault evictions and also take the appropriate measures to allow tenants to make up missed payments resulting from the pandemic.
 Additionally, it also wants local authorities to receive further financial support to allow for payment holiday provisions, assisting those who are unable to pay their council tax.